“Get Your Earth On!” and take actions to mitigate the impacts of climate change.

 1:00 PM – 4:00 PM, Burien Community Center, Shorewood Room.
 This is for Habitat Stewards and those interested in becoming a Habitat Steward with either the Native Plant Society or the National Wildlife Federation.
 Please contact us if you are interested in signing up for this free class, since space is limited.

-We’ll host host weed removal and restoration tree planting events in Burien during Spring and Fall as weather allows.
+We’ll host host weed removal and restoration tree planting events in Burien during Spring and Fall of 2018 as weather allows.

 This program is funded by the Port of Seattle’s Airport Community Ecology small grants fund, “ACE,” in partnership with the City of Burien and the National Wildlife Federation.